openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-linux.md

       sudo ln -s openvino_2022.2.0.7713 openvino_2022

    .. note::
       If you have already installed a previous release of OpenVINO 2022, a symbolic link to the ``openvino_2022`` folder may already exist.
-Remove the previous link with ``sudo rm openvino_2022``, and then re-run the command above.
+Unlink the previous link with ``sudo unlink openvino_2022``, and then re-run the command above.

 @endsphinxdirective